 Open the Servers dialog box by doing one of the following:

-- Choose Servers under the PHP node. for Windows and Linux or for Mac OS.
-Then click
+- Choose Servers under the PHP node. for Windows and Linux or for OS X. Then click

 - In the Run/Debug Configuration: PHP Web Application dialog box, click the Browse button next to the Server drop-down list.

 - Specify the host where the application is run and the port to access it.

 - From the Debugger drop-down list, choose the debugging engine to use.

 Specify how the PhpStorm will set up a correspondence between files on the server and their local copies.
 Based on these mappings,

 PhpStorm will open local copies of currently processed files.

 To have PhpStorm suggest mappings itself, clear the Use path mappings check box.